mngugi/Python_Collections-/README.md

 print(df)

 ```
-This code is written in Python and it is using two libraries, numpy and pandas.
+This code is using two libraries, numpy and pandas.
 It is loading a CSV file "Cartwheeldata.csv" into a DataFrame object (df) by using the pandas library's read_csv() function.
 The "store" variable is storing the file name and path of the CSV file.

 The type() function is used to check the type of df.
 The output will be 'pandas.core.frame.DataFrame'.